-At any time, the court may issue an order to show cause requiring a party seeking affirmative relief to explain why the case should not be dismissed for lack of prosecution.
-If the party does not show good cause, a district judge or a magistrate judge presiding by consent may enter an order of dismissal.
+The At any time, the court may issue at any time an order to show cause requiring a party seeking affirmative relief to explain why athe case should not be dismissed for lack of prosecution.
+If If the party does not show good cause is not shown within the time prescribed, a district judge or a magistrate judge presiding by the order to show cause, the court consent may enter an order of dismissal.
 The dismissal may be with or without prejudice, as the court deems proper.

-DUCivR 45-1 NOTICE OF SUBPOENA REQUIRED FOR NONPARTY
+DUCIVR 45-1 PRIOR NOTICE OF SUBPOENA AND COPY OF DUCIVR 37-1 REQUIRED FOR NONPARTY

 The notice of issuance of subpoena together with a copy of the proposed subpoena that is (i) directed to a nonparty, and (ii) commands production of documents and things or inspection of premises before trial must be served on each party as prescribed by Fed.
 R. Civ.
 P. 45(a)(4).
-The subpoena may not be served on the nonparty until 5 days after the service of the notice.
+The subpoena may not be served uponon the nonparty until 45 days after the service of the notice.
+In addition, a party subpoenaing a nonparty must include a copy of DUCivR 37-1 with the subpoena.
+Any motion to quash, motion for a protective order, or motion to compel a subpoena will follow the procedure set forth in DUCivR